Utah School Choice Roadmap

 Utah families can also choose private schools.
 These nonpublic schools charge tuition and offer a unique learning environment that may be smaller in size, pass on a specific religious tradition, or provide a different curriculum than is available in your district school.

-A new scholarship open to all Utah students will launch for the 2024-2025 school year: the Utah Fits All Scholarship Program.
+Also, a new scholarship open to all Utah students will launch for the 2024-2025 school year: the Utah Fits All Scholarship Program.
 This education savings account program will give $8,000 in flexible education funding to families choosing to enroll in a nonpublic school option, like private school.
 Besides private school tuition, families may be able to use the funds for other customized learning needs, including tutoring services, educational software, individual classes at a local public school, or dual enrollment at a technical college.
+Currently, 0.2% of all K-12 students in Utah are participating in a private school choice program.

 Learn more at Private School Review: Utah.